jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

   * A CA can intend any action in its repertoire
 * What motivates action intents by a CA (from less to most motivated)
   * Babbling
-    * to maybe cause a "random" belief
+    * to maybe cause a "chance" belief
   * Evidencing
     * to impact confidence in a belief (thus the precsion of reported prediction errors)
   * Eliminating
     * to terminate an unpleasant belief
 * A CA intends at most one action per time slice
   * It intends the most motivated action in its repertoire
-    * favoring, but not always, actions of the most successful policies (seebleow)
+    * favoring, but not always, actions of the most successful policies (see below)
   * If multiple actions are considered
     * A motivation tie is randomly broken